-If no, then go to Box 18.
+If no, then go to Box 16.
 Because the requested record is not a record charging a child with a non-traffic offense, you need not consider the law concerning access to these documents.

 To answer this question, you need to know the definition of "child."
-The two new statutes governing access to records of children charged with non-traffic offenses do not define the term.
-However, the term "child" is defined in that portion of the Family Code dealing with juvenile justice.
+The term "child" is defined in that portion of the Family Code dealing with juvenile justice.
 Borrowing that Code's definition makes sense.